ukparliament/ontologies/procedure/flowcharts/meta/design-notes/with-step-types/index.md

 	</tbody>
 </table>

-It is expected that decision steps will output a route directly into a business step without any intervening logic or arithmetic steps: these will never have an input with a value of ALLOWS.
+It is expected that decision steps will output a route directly into a business step without any intervening logic, arithmetic or summation steps: these will never have an input with a value of ALLOWS.

 A business step with an input value of TRUE is caused to happen.
 A business step with an input value of ALLOWS is allowed to happen.
 A business step with an input value of FALSE, NULL or UNTRAVERSABLE, is neither allowed nor caused to happen.